billrich126/wordpress-dropbox-upload-form/readme.txt

 = Do you want to give kudos to anyone? =

 Sure, big thanks to [Jaka Jancar](http://jaka.kubje.org/) for creating the Dropbox class.
+The company I work for [inUse](http://inuse.se) for leting me release this plugin under GPL.

 == Screenshots ==

 1. This is how it looks on a page in Safari

 == Changelog ==

+= 0.0.3 =
+* Fixing some bugs in readme.txt.

 = 0.0.2 =
 * Initial release.